AMERICAN COLLEGE GENEROSITY - - - - - - - The Modern Way to Find Affordable Colleges

 Using that resource consistently in your college search will reduce your college costs and loans to the minimum.

-So, you're about to learn the modern way to find affordable colleges, and you could easily save $100,000 per student.
+So, you're about to learn the modern way to find affordable colleges, and you can easily save $50,000 per student.

 Welcome aboard!